Flag Finish

 Read More

-Version 2 is finally available!
-I'm proud to give you the second version of the Fox or Squirrel? game.
+I'm proud to give you the second version of the Squirrel or Fox? game.
 This version has fewer cards - making it easier to print-and-play.
 Here are some of the changes you'll see.
-16 Cards Going from 53 cards down to 16 is a big jump.
-We found that there […]
+Updates Better Win Condition We got rid of penalty points!
+Now, you want to collect cards.
+It's no longer a game with […]

 Read More